JamesIves/hlds-docker/README.md

 docker compose up
 ```

+5. Connect to your server snd start playing. ⌨️

 ## Server Configuration 🔧

 If you wish to define server configurations, such as addons, plugins, map rotations, etc, you can add them to the `config` directory.
 These will be copied into the container on build.